-"This is one of the most tumultuous school years our kids have experienced," she told CNN.
-"They aren't getting what they need.
-It's disturbing.
-First in January ... (now) we're in May and this is still happening."
+“This is one of the most tumultuous school years our kids have experienced,” she said.
+“They aren’t getting what they need.
+It’s disturbing.
+First in January … (now) we’re in May and this is still happening.”

 Buckman has nieces and nephews in the public school system.
-She points out that not every parent has the flexibility to stay home from work or to be late when faced with closed schools, and for some that means children are babysat by older children or left entirely alone.
+She pointed out that not every parent has the flexibility to stay home from work or to be late when faced with closed schools.
+Older children have to babysit younger ones, and some kids are left entirely alone.

 “This creates a safety issue when you have unsupervised children,” she said.

-It's also a challenge for parents like Kinsey, who works from home but has had to interrupt work three or four times to cajole his sons to do schoolwork.
-His 11th grader needs to prepare for the SAT, he said.
+It’s also a challenge for parents such as Kinsey, who works from home but has had to interrupt work three or four times to cajole his sons to do schoolwork.
+His 11th-grader needs to prepare for the SAT, he said.

-"I gave them a couple choices, as long as it was learning," said Kinsey, who gave his sons reading assignments.
-"They think this is a vacation.
+“I gave them a couple choices as long as it was learning,” said Kinsey, who made reading assignments for his sons.
+“They think this is a vacation.
 My oldest wants to go to the movies and the mall.
-It's been a lot of negotiating, going back and forth and empathizing with them.
-It's been tough."
+It’s been a lot of negotiating, going back and forth and empathizing with them.
+It’s been tough.”